Danah boyd: Honors and awards

 In 2009 Fast Company named boyd one of the most influential women in technology.
 In May 2010, she received the Award for Public Sociology from the American Sociological Association's Communication and Information Technologies section.
 Also in 2010, Fortune named her the smartest academic in the technology field and "the reigning expert on how young people use the Internet."
 In 2010, boyd was included on the TR35 list of top innovators under the age of 35.
 She was a 2011 Young Global Leader of the World Economic Forum.
 Foreign Policy named boyd one of its 2012 Top 100 Global Thinkers "for showing us that Big Data isn't necessarily better data".

 In 2019, boyd received the Electronic Frontier Foundation's Barlow/Pioneer Award for her work as a "Trailblazing Technology Scholar", and gave a keynote highlighting women's situation in the tech industry and specifically the controversies at the time involving the MIT Media Lab.

 Boyd has spoken at academic conferences including SIGIR, SIGGRAPH, CHI, Etechm Personal Democracy Forum, Strata Data and the AAAS annual meeting.
 She gave the keynote addresses at SXSWi 2010 and WWW 2010, discussing privacy, publicity and big data.
 She also appeared in the 2008 PBS Frontline documentary Growing Up Online, providing commentary on youth and technology.
 In 2015, she was a speaker at Everett Parker Lecture.
 In 2017, boyd gave a keynote titled “Your Data is Being Manipulated” at the 2017 Strata Data Conference, presented by O’Reilly and Cloudera, in New York City.
 In March 2018, she gave a keynote titled "What Hath We Wrought?" at SXSW EDU 2018 and another keynote titled “Hacking Big Data” at the University of Texas at Austin, discussing data-driven and algorithmic systems.
 In November 2018, she was featured among "America's Top 50 Women In Tech" by Forbes.

+Controversies

+In 2022, it came to light that Crisis Text Line, a suicide hotline for people in the US, had engaged in data-sharing with a for-profit AI company, Loris.ai.
+Boyd, on the board of Crisis Text Line, helped broker the covert and controversial data-sharing agreement, which used highly sensitive conversations involving suicidal and vulnerable people to help create customer service software.